vuusale/ReportGenie/README.md

 ### 🧙‍♂️ How It Works

-- Summon the Genie: Open the web app (with Flask running), and fill in your project details.
+1. Summon the Genie: Open the web app (with Flask running), and fill in your project details and any custom fields you've defined..
-- Add Your Findings: For each vulnerability, add the title, description, severity, impact, and remediation steps.
-You can even provide references if you’re feeling extra thorough.
+2. Add Your Findings: For each vulnerability, add details like title, description, severity, impact, and remediation.
+4. Manage Projects: Edit or delete past projects as needed, and set up default settings for future reports.
-- Wish Granted: Hit the Generate Report button and let ReportGenie conjure your pentest report in an instant.
-Magic, right?
+5. Generate Reports: Hit the Generate Report button, and let ReportGenie compile your pentest report in an instant.
+6. Download & Share: Download your reports anytime from past projects, ready to deliver to your client or team.

 ### 🚀 Setup

 1. Clone this repo:
 ```bash
 git clone https://github.com/vuusale/ReportGenie.git
 cd ReportGenie